nathanroberts/nathanroberts.github.io/exercise.md

 With a baseline of knowledge about the users and some constraints uncovered through assumptions, I start jotting down thoughts and questions.
 I think about each user and where they are in their life in light of this product.
 I generate as many ideas as possible, attempting to “get them out” through writing and sketches.

 ## Product Focus
-I chose to focus this experience primarily on the server.
+I chose to focus my work primarily on the server.
 My secondary focus was the diner, but I also considered the needs of hiring managers and how a server might anticipate them.
 I wrote these stories to help guide my thinking toward product features.

 ### The Dining Experience
 Shane and his girlfriend just finished an outstanding dining experience.
 He is willing to review the server afterwards.
 What's the easiest route for Shane to write a review?
 I considered a few things: